przadka/faf/README.md

 Before getting started, make sure you have the following:

-- Python 3.6 or later
+- Python 3.6 or later.
-- OpenAI key for Langchain
+- OpenAI key for interacting with OpenAI API.

 ### Installation